Skip to main content

 Salt, fat and sugar are the three things consumers want less of and the three things that make food taste good.
 The work is to solve that tension in your actual matrix, then trial it through your processing.

-A small stainless pot of hot clear broth simmering on the application bench, the steam rising off the surface and a tasting spoon resting on the rim, the broth being checked for savoury depth at a reduced-sodium target.
+Hot broth simmering on the VKA Australia application bench, checked for savoury depth at a reduced-sodium target.

 Salt reduction